sbcshop/HackyPi-Software/README.md

      <img src= "https://github.com/sbcshop/RoundyPi/blob/main/images/img13.png" />
      <img src= "https://github.com/sbcshop/HackyPi-Software/blob/main/images/HackyPi_bootloader_install.gif" />
 After downloading just copy and paste firmware file to "RPI-RP2" folder and then remove the device.
-Now at this step bootloader installed properly inside RP2040 of Hackypi.
+Now at this step bootloader installed properly inside Pico of Hackypi.
 To verify remove device and re-insert into PC/Laptop, no need to press boot button.
 This time you will see a new device as shown in the below image:-
      <img src= "https://github.com/sbcshop/RoundyPi/blob/main/images/img11.png" />